- Sleeping Bag Technology

 Eureka!
-SleepingBags are tested to complies with the European EN 13537 standard
+SleepingBags are tested to comply with the European EN 13537 standard

 Our Comfort Rating is a range where most users would realize a good night’s sleep at the listed temperature.
-We recommend you make your selection based on the Comfort Rating temperature ratings.(Note women, older people, tend to require a sleeping bag even a few degrees warmer.)
+We recommend you make your selection based on the Comfort Rating temperature ratings.(Note women and older people, tend to require a sleeping bag a few degrees warmer.)

 Our Extreme rating is a temperature where sleep would be uncomfortable but providing a measure of warmth.